CONMOCHILA IN ENGLISH

 In Thailand, private healthcare can be as good as it is luxurious, with waiting areas featuring grand pianos and five-star hospital rooms with gourmet restaurant menus and giant TVs that play Netflix.

-Many people say that since travel insurance to Thailand covers all costs, there’s nothing to lose and that private Thai hospitals are better than public European ones.
+Many people say that since travel insurance for Thailand covers all costs, there’s nothing to lose and private Thai hospitals are always the best option.
 I disagree.

 Thai healthcare is exceptional, and everything will be fine in these health centers.
 The issue is that, as businesses, their priority is to bill you first, and treat you second.
-They’ll never harm your well-being, but if there’s a way to charge you more, they absolutely will.
+They’ll never harm your well-being, but if there’s a way to charge your insurer more, they’ll usually find it.

 Sometimes they over-prescribe medication simply because you’re paying for it.
 In other cases, they request unnecessary tests just because your insurance will cover them.